mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

 * `Customize M-Fn bar` (page 4). `M-Fn` bar is useful, but it doesn't do anything by default.
 I set it to control ISO.
-Truth to be told, I almost always use `Auto-ISO` anyway because adjusting it manually is a waste of time you'll be missing shots.
+Truth to be told, I almost always use `Auto-ISO` anyway because adjusting it manually is a waste of time and you'll be missing shots.
 Modern cameras can figure out ISO pretty well these days, so you need to think about fewer things when shooting.
 I disable the safety lock, because unlocking it takes time.
 If you accidentally touch it once and tweak ISO, it's not the end of the world,